srycyk/visitor/README.md

-In the directories, **app/views/application/** and **app/helpers/concerns/**, there are a number of shared utilities that bring constistency across the site, and massively reduce code duplication.
+In the directories, **app/views/application/** and **app/helpers/concerns/**, there are a number of shared utilities that bring constistency across the site, and significantly reduce code duplication, allowing global changes, in mass, to be made in one stroke.

 These are most useful in  the views, notably, for the HTML forms, headings, links and buttons.